xianhu/PSpider/README.md

 ### Modules of PSpider
 1. utilities module: define some utilities functions and classes for multi-threading spider
-2. instances module: define classes of fetcher, parser, saver for multi-threading spider
+2. instances module: define classes of Fetcher, Parser, Saver for multi-threading spider
 3. concurrent module: define WebSpiderFrame of multi-threading spider

 ### Procedure of PSpider
 ![](procedure.png)
-①: Fetchers get url from UrlQueue, and makes requests based on this url
+①: Fetchers get url from UrlQueue, and make requests based on this url
 ②: Put the result of ① to HtmlQueue, and so Parser can get it
-③: Parser gets item from HtmlQueue, and parses it to get new urls and items which need save
+③: Parser gets item from HtmlQueue, and parses it to get new urls and items
 ④: Put the new urls to UrlQueue, and so Fetcher can get it
 ⑤: Put the items to ItemQueue, and so Saver can get it
 ⑥: Saver gets item from ItemQueue, and saves it to filesystem or database
-⑦: Proxieser gets proxies from web or database and puts proxies to ProxiesQueue
+⑦: Proxieser gets proxies from web or database, and puts proxies to ProxiesQueue
 ⑧: Fetcher gets proxies from ProxiesQueue if needed, and makes requests based on this proxies

 ### Tutorials of PSpider